Automotive industry in Sweden: 1946 to 1970

 After the Second World War military aircraft manufacturer Saab AB started looking for a civilian product to fill their workshops.
 The answer was passenger cars.
 Production of the small Saab automobile started in Trollhättan in 1949.
 The powertrain with a two-stroke engine and front-wheel drive resembled the German DKW which was popular in Sweden before the war, while the unibody showed influence from the aircraft industry.

 Both Volvo and Scania-Vabis begun exporting their trucks in the 1930s but it wasn't until the 1950s volumes started rising.
 Like other Swedish products the trucks were needed in the rebuilding of Europe after the war.
 By the end of the decade Volvo and Saab, like the rest of the European automobile industry, started exporting their passenger cars to the vast American market.

 Volvo and Saab were successful in rallying in the 1960s.
 Saabs successes with their top driver Erik Carlsson in the Monte Carlo Rally and the RAC Rally opened up a new market for the small automobile maker in the United Kingdom.
-Unfortunately, the US and Britain would remain virtually the sole export markets for Saab, which in the end would prove fatal for production volume.
+The US and Britain would remain virtually the sole export markets for Saab, which in the end would prove fatal for production volume.

 Between 1969 and 1971 Kalmar Verkstad produced a purpose-built vehicle for the Swedish postal service called Tjorven.
 Kalmar Verkstad also experimented with a semi-trailer truck, but this project never materialized.

 In 1969 the Wallenberg family merged their aircraft and automobile manufacturer Saab with their truck manufacturer Scania-Vabis into one company, called Saab-Scania.
 One and a half year earlier the truck manufacturer dropped the Vabis name and their products have since then been sold under the name Scania only.